athangk/triangles_VS_squares/README.md

 A hero triangle blasting incoming squares.
 Squares can collide to each other changing their appearance and speed.

-* Repo contains pool classes of enemies and bullet shots.
+* Repo contains pool classes of enemies, bullet shots and background animation particles.

 #### - Giff game display